Raku/z/README.md

 # COMMAND REFERENCE

 ```
-z --init         # clone all repos and build everything
+z init Some-Dir  # clone all repos and build everything inside Some-Dir
+                 # Some-Dir defaults to `.`; must be empty

 z z              # pulls all repos and rebuilds MoarVM, nqp, and Rakudo
 z f              # pulls updates into all repos